Title: The Vampire Diaries (2009-2017)

 “Well today, Silas was going to bring her back to life after he got the anchor.
 But, you told my boyfriend—who has never put anyone’s life before mine, including his own—to kill Silas before he could do that.
 So, no. I’m not sad about the pizza” – Elena Gilbert

 With total eight seasons, no wonder there are many characters died, resurrect then died again, then lived again.
+Many bad characters became good, and good characters became bad and then good again.
+So many changes have happened.
 It’s a bit confusing that I can’t exactly follow up the progress.
 There are many characters that I didn’t like but ended up like them.
 Caroline Forbes, for example.
 At first, I didn’t really like her character in the story but as the story goes on, Caroline’s character changed and she somehow became likeable and eventually loveable.
 From annoying human to loveable vampire.
 I also love the development of her love story too.
 It’s pretty much interesting, especially when she was with Klaus Mikaelson, the original hybrid vampire.
 It’s not only Damon and Elena who have a sweet love story, Caroline and Klaus make a great couple as well.
 However, when Klaus left the show to join the spin-off of The Vampire Diaries named The Originals, I was kind of sad.
 I want to see Caroline with Klaus.
 I think most of the audiences do think so.
 Then again, she ended up with Stefan and making the story more interesting than before.

 The original vampires are certainly made things exciting and interesting.
 They were hated at first but in the end, became more likeable.
 Like I said, some characters grew from troublesome and annoying to likeable.
 The original vampires are like that too.
 Although in the end, they all moved to another TV series and The Vampire Diaries was getting other complicated stories without the original vampires interfering.
 When they made the crossover between The Originals cast and The Vampire Diaries cast, people have been waiting that moment.
 It’s not much but definitely, people were waiting for the crossover story.
 I too think the crossover story is interesting.
 In the end, the crossover between both stories doesn’t really affect much but it certainly made the audience more excited to watch both TV series, if they haven’t already.